Parenthesis (noun)(Greek) : An interlude or interval. To put something beside.

 The Finnish Army re-enters Porkkala in 1956 (© British Pathe)

 There was a number of unpleasant surprises for the first Finns returning to Porkkala after 11 years.
 As expected, the Soviets had evacuated their entire movable military and civilian apparatus from the area, but they had indeed gone beyond that : Entire swathes of forests had been cleared to use the space for military exercises.
 Much of the once fertile farmland laid abandoned and overgrown.
-Factories, houses, workshops, and even graveyards had been plundered for machinery and construction materials, transported elsewhere in the Soviet Union to meet its severe post-war material shortages.
-Most remaining homes were found altered or part-demolished, rendered unrecognizable by their original owners.
+Factories, houses, workshops, and even graveyards had been plundered for machinery and construction materials, and transported elsewhere in the Soviet Union to meet its severe post-war material shortages.
+Most remaining homes were found altered or part-demolished, rendered unrecognisable to their original owners.
 And what’s more, the area was littered with hundreds of ruined concrete bunkers and other military installations – whatever couldn’t be transported, was laid to waste.

 It was a painful sacrifice.
 One, however, that was necessary for maintaining Finnish freedom and sovereignty.
 As further testament to its goodwill and integrity, Finland still remains the only country that has paid its World World 2 reparations in full, in the form of materiel shipments to the USSR : Among these, there were 525 locomotives, 52.000 electric motors, 619 sea vessels including 3 icebreakers, and wooden houses with a combined floor area of 840.000 sqm.